coast-team/sigver/README.md

   oneof type {
     Content content = 1;

-    // Server response to the peer wanted to join a peer to peer network.
+    // Server's response to the peer wanted to join a peer to peer network.
-    // True if the first peer in the network. bool isFirst = 2; // Outcoming from the server and incoming for the client.
+    // True if the first peer in the network. bool isFirst = 2; // Only outcoming message

-    // Peer response to the server when he joined the peer to peer network
+    // Peer's response to the server when he joined the group
-    // successfully and is ready to help other peers to join this network. bool joined = 3; // Incoming for the server and outcoming from the client.
+    // successfully and is ready to help other peers to join. bool stable = 3; // Only incoming

     // Server sends `heartbeat` message each 5 seconds and expects getting the
     // same message back.
-If after 3 tentatives still no response then closes the
+If after 3 tentatives still no response then close the
-    // socket.
+    // connection.
     bool heartbeat = 4;

+    // Peer's request to try another group member for joining. bool tryAnother = 5; // Only incoming
   }
 }